Human and AI Perceptual Differences in Image Classification Errors: Human-Machine Collaboration

-The oracle mode provides an upper bound for the post-hoc human-machine collaboration.
-Given predictions from a machine classifier and a human classifier, the algorithm selects the best answer by referencing the ground-truth labels.
+Given predictions from a machine classifier and a human classifier, ideal collaboration selects the correct answer if either classifier generates it.
+Algorithms that use ground truth data to make perfect predictions are frequently called ``oracles" in the computer vision literature, and we adopt this terminology, labeling ideal collaboration ``oracle mode."
 If either classifier predicts the correct result, oracle mode will have the correct result.
+This is an upper bound for what is achievable in a real system.

-The oracle teaming result is given in Figure \ref{Evidence 201}(a), which shows the original machine classifier performance, and the performance boost obtained from teaming.
-We show three options for teaming with the original machine predictors: teaming with a human classifier, teaming with an aggregated group of three human classifiers, and teaming with another machine classifier.
+Oracle mode performance is given in Figure \ref{Evidence 201}(a), which shows the original machine classifier performance and the performance boost obtained from teaming.
+We show three options for teaming with each original machine predictor: teaming with a human classifier, teaming with an aggregated group of three human classifiers, and teaming with another machine classifier.
 The additional machine classifier is chosen by examining all options and reporting the pair with the greatest accuracy boost.

-In all cases, teaming with a human has a greater upper bound on accuracy gain, than does teaming with another machine model.
-Using the machine cross-entropy (CE) classifier as an example, we see that it has an accuracy of { {\tt{(84.96\%)}}}.
-When teaming with a human classifier{ {\tt{(81.88\%)}}}, it can reach { {\tt{95.82\%}}}{ {\tt{(+10.86\%)}}} under this ideal collaboration condition.
+In all cases, teaming with a human has a greater upper bound on accuracy gain than teaming with another machine model.
+Using the machine cross-entropy (CE) classifier as an example, we see that it has an accuracy of { {\tt{{(84.96\%)}}}}.
+When teaming with a human classifier{ {\tt{{(81.88\%)}}}}, the joint system can reach { {\tt{{95.82\%}}}}{ {\tt{{(+10.86\%)}}}} under this ideal collaboration condition.
 The boosted accuracy is significantly greater than each classifier alone.
-On the other hand, teaming the CE classifier with another well-designed classifier such as coteaching { {\tt{(89.95\%)}}} can result in a teaming performance of { {\tt{92.34\%}}}{ {\tt{(+7.38\%)}}}.
-Note that the lower accuracy human classifier results in better teaming performance than the higher accuracy coteaching model.
-Indeed, the machine-machine teaming accuracy is only a little better than coteaching accuracy alone.
-In order to investigate whether multiple human classifiers can further improve performance, we aggregate annotations from three human annotators using a majority vote to select the classification.
-This \textit{aggre} classifier { {\tt{(90.97\%)}}}, has an accuracy much greater than a single human { {\tt{(81.88\%)}}}, but under the oracle teaming condition boosts accuracy only a little more to { {\tt{97.13\%}}}{ {\tt{(+12.17\%)}}}.
+On the other hand, teaming the CE classifier with another machine classifier such as coteaching\cite{han2018co} { {\tt{{(89.95\%)}}}} results in a teaming performance of { {\tt{{92.34\%}}}}{ {\tt{{(+7.38\%)}}}}.
+Note that the lower accuracy human classifier results in better teaming performance than the higher accuracy co-teaching model.
+Indeed, the machine-machine teaming accuracy is only mildly better than co-teaching accuracy alone.